-Notre Dame Cathedral – The foundation
+The foundation of Notre Dame Cathedral

-The 130m long and 35m wide cathedral can accommodate 9,000 people.
+The 130m long by 35m wide building can accommodate 9,000 people.

 By the 12th century the two buildings had unfortunately fallen into ruins.

 In 1163 the Bishop of Paris, Maurice de Sully, therefore commissioned the construction of Notre Dame Cathedral.

 The work lasted from 1165 to 1230 and the altar was only consecrated in 1196.

 As a result, Notre-Dame’s architecture is a perfect illustration of Early Gothic.

 The flying buttresses were built during the 14th century to reinforce the structure and create lateral chapels.